Alan Hollinghurst: Early life and education

-Hollinghurst was born in Stroud, Gloucestershire, only child of bank manager James Hollinghurst, who served in the RAF in the Second World War, and his wife, Elizabeth.
+Hollinghurst was born in Stroud, Gloucestershire, England, only child of bank manager James Hollinghurst, who served in the RAF in the Second World War, and his wife, Elizabeth.
 He attended Dorset's Canford School.

 He studied English at Magdalen College, Oxford, receiving a BA in 1975 and MLitt in 1979.
-His thesis was on works by three gay writers: Firbank, Forster and Hartley.
-He house-shared with future poet laureate Andrew Motion at Oxford, and was awarded poetry's Newdigate Prize, a year before Motion.
-In the late 1970s he lectured at Magdalen, then at Somerville and Corpus Christi.
-In 1981 he lectured at UCL, and in 1982 joined The Times Literary Supplement, serving as deputy editor: 1985–90.
+His thesis was on works by three gay writers: Ronald Firbank, E. M. Forster and L. P. Hartley.
+He house-shared at Oxford with future poet laureate Andrew Motion, and was awarded poetry's Newdigate Prize, a year before Motion.
+In the late 1970s, Hollinghurst lectured at Magdalen, then at Somerville and Corpus Christi.
+In 1981, he lectured at UCL, and in 1982 joined The Times Literary Supplement, serving as deputy editor from 1985 to 1990.